monstercameron/MetaHumanServer/README.md

 Before we delve into the crux of the matter, please ensure you have Python 3.8 (or newer) installed on your system.
 Don't worry; we'll patiently wait for you to get it done.
 Python in place?
 Fantastic!
 Let's proceed.

-The installation of PyChatApp is a breeze.
+The installation of Meta Human Server is a breeze.
 Simply clone this repository and navigate to the project root directory.
 Then, execute the following command to install the necessary dependencies:

 ```bash
 pip install -r requirements.txt